bkesterbyld/maroon-potato/src/pages/platform.md

     subtitle: ''
     features:
       - content: >
-          Build data tables with a simple interface that stores structured, unstructured, and object data across public clouds.
+          Build data models with a simple interface that stores structured, unstructured, and object data across public clouds.
 You can then move and replicate data as needed within Above's network or migrate it to traditional databases.